azine/email-bundle/README.md

 ```

-## Customise the content of you emails
+## Customise the content and subjects of your emails
 You must implement your version of the notifier service in which you pull the content
 of you notification- or newsletter-emails together.
 In you subclass of AzineNotifierService you can/should implement
 the following functions: